jitsucom/bulker/README.md

 # 🚚 Bulker

-Bulker is a HTTP server and go-lib that simplifies streaming large amounts of data into databases.
+Bulker is a HTTP server that simplifies streaming large amounts of data into databases.
 It is designed to be used as a part of ETL pipelines.

 Bulker is a 💜 of [Jitsu](https://github.com/jitsucom/jitsu), an open-source data integration platform.

-HTTP-server relies on Kafka for message delivery.
+HTTP-server uses Kafka as internal transport

 <p align="center">
 <img src="./.docs/assets/bulker-summary.excalidraw.png" width="600" />
 </p>

+Bulker is also available as a go library if you want to embed it into your application as opposed to use a HTTP-server

 ## Features

 * 🛢️ **Batching** - Bulker sends data in batches in most efficient way for particular database.
 For example, for Postgres it uses
-COPY command, for BigQuery it uses files
+COPY command, for BigQuery it uses batch-files
 * 🚿 **Streaming** - alternatively, Bulker can stream data to database.
 It is useful when number of records is low.
 Up to 10 records per second for most databases
 * 🐫 **Deduplication** - if configured, Bulker will deduplicate records by primary key